How to Change Uniform in Pokemon Sword and Shield (Galar)

 You can also buy uniforms from Gyms you haven’t beaten yet, but the price is steep.
 Each set runs 18,000 Watts at the stadium store, and the sales clerk only opens up after you reach Wyndon.
 According to the official Pokemon Sword & Shield site, Watts come from Max Raid Battles in the Wild Area, so plan a few raid sessions before you splurge.

-In our testing, two Wild Area raid runs of about 30 minutes each generated enough Watts to cover one Gym uniform purchase.
-Raid Dens with three-star or higher Pokemon paid out roughly 2,000 to 4,000 Watts per battle on our save.
+A couple of half-hour Wild Area raid sessions are usually enough to cover one Gym uniform purchase.
+Raid Dens with three-star or higher Pokemon pay out the most Watts per battle, so prioritize those over the low-star dens.

 #Stadium Shop Uniform Prices and Locations